bbli/cpp-git/README.md

 4. run `make`

 ## TODO
+### Can be done in Isolation Right now
 * add interpreter
-* define destructor for GitObject
+* define destructor/rest of the constructors for GitObjects
+* finish writing writeObject_and_readObject tests for the rest of the GitObjects

+### Future Work
 * move all gitobject code to its own file
 * move scratch in main exec to test.cpp

-* define our own "range" for strings which can be used with STL algorithms
 * change throws to classes
 * make strings into binary